Rehearsal: Popular and traditional music

 Steamcog band members at a rehearsal in September 2019.

 Pop, rock, country and blues bands rehearse before performances.
 Rehearsals assemble the elements of a musical event, offering an experimental space where sounds and rhythms are put together and taken apart, played with, argued over, and refined.
 In these styles of music, rehearsals may be less formal than in a classical orchestra context.
 However, the purpose of rehearsals is the same: to ensure that all the band members can play and/or sing their parts with a good rhythmic ensemble, correct intonation, and the right "feel" and style.
-As with classical rehearsals, the earlier rehearsals for a show often focus more on working out the most difficult sections of songs, such as transitions from one tempo to another tempo, modulations to a new key, or coordinating a duet between two solo instruments.
+As with classical rehearsals, the earlier rehearsals for a show often focus more on working out the most difficult sections of songs, such as transitions from one tempo to another, modulations to a new key, or coordinating a duet between two solo instruments.
 The rehearsals closer to the performance are more likely to involve run-throughs of entire songs.
 Whereas Classical rehearsals are led by the conductor or choir leader, popular music band rehearsals are typically led by the bandleader, who is typically a member of the band.
 The bandleader sets the tempos for songs, chooses which instruments will have solos, and cues the start of new sections of a song.

 The bandleader also typically chooses the members of the rhythm section: the instruments that provide the beat and the chord progression for songs.
 The rhythm section varies somewhat between genres, but in general it includes chordal instruments (e.g., piano, guitar, Hammond organ), a bass instrument (e.g., electric bass or double bass) and drum kit and/or percussion instruments.

 For major touring bands that have a large stage show, with lights, pyrotechnics, massive moving props, and so on, there may be numerous rehearsals for the technical elements, in addition to the purely musical rehearsals held by the band.

 When a pop or rock group is accompanied in a concert by an orchestra, a conductor is often used to lead the orchestra.
 In some pop or rock concerts where a large ensemble is performing, such as a group involving multiple guitar players, multiple percussionists, and the regular rhythm section, a conductor may also be used to lead the ensemble.
 For these types of shows, the conductor and the bandleader coordinate the rehearsals together.